AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 ## Answering *Buterin's Trilemma*

-\bigtodo{write out some explanation of how B.T. is answered.}
+\todo{write out some explanation of how B.T. is answered.}

 \begin{figure}
 \centering